kubedb/cli/docs/guides/postgres/quickstart/quickstart.md

 KubeDB operator watches for Postgres objects using Kubernetes api.
 When a Postgres object is created, KubeDB operator will create a new StatefulSet and two ClusterIP Service with the matching name.
 KubeDB operator will also create a governing service for StatefulSet with the name `kubedb`, if one is not already present.

+If RBAC is enabled in clusters, Postgres specific RBAC permission is required.
+[Check here](/docs/guides/postgres/quickstart/rbac.md) for details.

 KubeDB operator sets the `status.phase` to `Running` once the database is successfully created.

 ```console